-| Use this drop-down list to specify the position of the opening brace in class declarations, method declarations, and other types of declarations.
+Use this list to specify the position of the opening brace in class declarations, method declarations, and other types of declarations.
 The available options are:

-|From this drop-down list, choose the braces introduction method for
+From this list, choose the braces introduction method for

 Use this tab to define where and how many blank lines you want AppCode to retain and insert in your code after reformatting.
 For each type of location, specify the number of blank lines to be inserted.
 The results are displayed in the Preview pane.